Statistically-informed deep learning for gravitational wave parameter estimation: Methods

-To demonstrate the use of deep learning for parameter estimation, we consider the catalog of BBH mergers presented in~\cite{o1o2catalog}.
-Based on the Bayesian analyses presented in that study, we consider the following parameter space to produce our training dataset: \(m_1\in[9\msun,\,65\msun]\), \(m_2\in[5.2\msun,\, 42\msun]\).
-The spin of the binary components span a range \(a_{\{1,\,2\}}\in[-0.8,\,0.8]\).
-By uniformly sampling this parameter space we produce a dataset with 300,180 waveforms.
-These waveforms are produced with the surrogate waveform family~\cite{blackman:2015}, considering the last second of the evolution which includes the late inspiral, merger and ringdown.
-The waveforms are produced using a sample rate of 8192Hz.
+\textbf{Modeled Waveforms} We used the surrogate waveform family~\cite{blackman:2015} to produce modeled waveforms that describe binary black holes with component masses \(m_{1}\in[10\msun,\,80\msun]\), \(m_{2}\in[10\msun,\,50\msun]\), and spin components \(s^z_{\{1,\,2\}}\in[-0.9,\,0.9]\).
+By uniformly sampling this parameter space we produce a dataset with 1,061,023 waveforms.
+These waveforms describe the last second of the late inspiral, merger, and ringdown.
+The waveforms are produced using a sample rate of 4096Hz.

-For training purposes, we label the waveforms using the masses and spins of the binary components, and then use this information to also enable the neural net to estimate the final spin of the BH remnant using the formulae provided in~\cite{Hofmann:2016yih}, and the QNMs of the ringdown following~\cite{Berti:2006b}.
-In essence, we are training our neural network models to identify the key features that determine the properties of the BBHs before and after merger using a unified framework.
+For training purposes, we label the waveforms using the masses and spins of the binary components, and then use this information to also enable the neural net to estimate the final spin of the black hole remnant using the formulae provided in~\cite{Hofmann:2016yih}, and the QNMs following~\cite{Berti:2006b}.
+In essence, we are training our neural network models to identify the key features that determine the properties of the binary black holes before and after merger using a unified framework.

-In order to encapsulate the true properties of advanced LIGO noise, we whiten all the training templates using real LIGO noise from the Hanford and Livingstone detectors gathered during the first and second observing runs~\cite{losc}.

-We use 70\% of these waveform samples for training, 15\% for validation, and 15\% for testing.
+We use 90\% of these waveform samples for training, 10\% testing.
 The training samples are randomly and uniformly chosen.
-Throughout the training, we use ADAM optimizer to minimize the mean squared error of the predicted parameters with default hyper-parameter setups~\cite{journals/corr/KingmaB14}.
-We choose the batch size to be 64, the learning rate to be 0.0008, the total number of iterations to be 120,000 (maximum).
-We use a dropout rate 0.1 for training and no dropout is applied for testing and validation.
-To simulate the environment where the true GWs are embedded, we use real advanced LIGO noise to compute power spectral density, which is then used to whiten the templates.
-In addition, we apply a random 0\% to 6\% left or right shifts.
-This endows the neural networks with time-invariance, and improves their performance to estimate the parameters of the signal irrespective of their position in the data stream.
-On the other hand, this technique also prevents overfitting of the data.
-Since the locations are randomly shifted with independent noise injected, the training data are different at each epoch.
+Throughout the training, we use AdamW optimizer to minimize the mean squared error of the predicted parameters with default hyper-parameter setups~\citep{loshchilov2017decoupled}.
+We choose the learning rate to be 0.0001.
+To simulate the environment where the true gravitational waves are embedded, we use real advanced LIGO noise to compute power spectral density (PSD), which is then used to whiten the templates.